 Output buffers are capped at max_lines (default 5000).
 When the limit is reached, the oldest lines are automatically dropped so memory use stays bounded even for commands that produce continuous output.

-The panel floats in the centre of the screen and polls job status every 500 ms:
+The panel floats in the centre of the screen and polls job status every 500 ms. Running commands show their uptime, and failed commands show their exit code:

 │ │